Privacy Policy

 8.3 International Data Transfers

-If you are located outside the United States, your data may be transferred to and processed in the US.
-We ensure adequate protection through:
+If a Member is located outside the United States, Member data may be transferred to and processed in the US.
+The Association protects such transfers through:

 - Standard Contractual Clauses approved by the European Commission